imran-parray/DustBIN/how-to-add-user-hibob/howto.md

 ## How to Add and Invite an New User in HiBOB

--Login to your Hibob Admin Account on https://app.hibob.com
+- Login to your Hibob Admin Account on https://app.hibob.com
 - Go to https://app.hibob.com/people/directory and click on New Hire + button

 ![x](1.png)